SarahHouben/PondDipping/README.md

 # PondDipping - Ironhack Module 1 Game

-PondDipping is a short interactive quiz which was built using JavaScript, HTML, CSS and utilizes DOM-manipulation and the library p5.js.
+PondDipping is a short interactive quiz which was built for desktop using JavaScript, HTML, CSS and utilizes DOM-manipulation and the library p5.js.

 # How to Play